top of page

 So how do we move from being stuck in rumination to becoming active realists?

-1. Identify and Label: Use Beck’s model.
-Catch your automatic thoughts.
+1. Identify and Label: Catch your automatic thoughts.
 When you think, "He ruined my life," label it.
 "I am catastrophizing.
 He made my life difficult, but he does not control my future."
 Recognize the "hostile frame" and try to introduce nuance—not to excuse the behavior, but to de-escalate your own physiology.
 Instead of saying that this person did not mean to hurt you, it is enough to acknowledge that the offender is not actively hurting you right now.

-3. Reject the "Happiness Strike": Challenge Leahy’s schemas.
-Explicitly tell yourself, "My joy is my revenge."
+3. Reject the "Happiness Strike": Tell yourself, "My joy is my revenge."
 Or, even better, "My joy has nothing to do with them."
 Reclaiming your capacity for pleasure is the ultimate act of defiance against those who wished you harm.

 4. Drop the Rope: Imagine you are in a tug-of-war with a monster.
 Between you is a pit.
 The harder you pull (ruminate, argue, defend), the more tired you get, and the monster just pulls back.
 You fear that if you stop pulling, you will lose.
 But you have another option: Drop the rope.
 You don't have to win the tug-of-war.
 You can just put the rope down and walk away from the pit.
 The monster may still be there, shouting and posturing, but you are no longer bound to it.